Marlins vs. Rockies Player Props Betting Odds

-Player props are available for Luis Arraez and Ryan McMahon, among others, when the Miami Marlins host the Colorado Rockies at LoanDepot park on Friday at 6:40 PM ET.
+Luis Arraez and Ryan McMahon are among the players with prop bets for the taking when the Miami Marlins and the Colorado Rockies square off at LoanDepot park on Saturday (at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!